rlmcneary2/remapgl/README.md

 TODO: display a layer wih circles on it generated from GeoJSON features.

 ## GeoJsonPathLayer
-TODO: display a layer wih a path generated from a GEoJSON feature.
+TODO: display a layer wih a path generated from a GeoJSON feature.

 ## [Layer](./src/layer/mapboxgl/layer.md)
 Display a set of information on a map.